 - Give live instruction to your students

-- End the school day with an open mic for students to tell how they experience the day, their work and how they feel
+- End the school day with an open mic for students to tell how they experienced the day, their work and how they feel

 - 1-on-1 sessions for students who don’t have access to Wi-Fi all day, which you schedule through Google Calendar